4RPH: Audience and rebranding

 Historically, Radio 4RPH catered to an over 60s, vision impaired, and blind communities.
 However, in 2017 the station began its most ambitious reinvention.
-The mission of creating a station that continued its historical purpose of creating informative content for those with a print disability, but also expanding the station's reach to more communities.
-“Empowerment through Information” was chosen as the new motto to reflect that Radio 4RPH was not passively delivering its audience the news but engaging them through it.
-It is becoming more accessible and community-driven than ever before.
+The mission of creating a station that continued its historical purpose creating informative content for those with a print disability, but also expanding the station's reach to more communities.
+“Empowerment through Information” was chosen as the new branding to reflect that Radio 4RPH was not passively delivering its audience the news but engaging them through it.